Your cookie preferences

 Have a look for broadband-only deals to clear the clutter and just pay for what you use.

-Why should I switch broadband providers?
+Why should I switch broadband provider?

 According to a previous Uswitch customer satisfaction survey, the most common reasons for switching broadband include price (and price rises), internet speed, connection reliability and customer service.